pkgodara/eOrg/README.md

 To reduce paperwork in organisations as far as possible.

-To build an enhanced structure for better communication among members of organisation.
+To build an enhanced structure for better application management within organisation.

 Proficient and secure way to manage different types of documents/applications.